If you would like to support this site, please consider Donating.

 General Information

-Dahlia pinnata is a perennial plant that can grow up to 1.00 metres tall.
+Dahlia pinnata is a herbaceous perennial plant producing a clump of stems up to 1.5 metres tall from a tuberous rootstock.

 Known Hazards